Aorimn/dislocker/INSTALL.md

 Five binaries are built when compiling dislocker as described in the `INSTALL.md`
 file:

-1. `dislocker-bek`: for disecting a .bek file and printing information about it
+1. `dislocker-bek`: for dissecting a .bek file and printing information about it

 2. `dislocker-metadata`: for printing information about a BitLocker-encrypted volume